wingkwong/leetcode-the-hard-way/tutorials/basic-topics/mod.md

 $(a * b)\,mod\,m$ $=$ $(a\,mod\,m * b\,mod\,m)\,mod\,m$

 #### 4. Division
 The modular division is completely different from modular addition, subtraction and multiplication.
 It also does not always exist.
-It requires a concept called the "modular multiplicative inverse".
+It requires a concept called the "Modular Multiplicative Inverse".
 The modular multiplicative inverse of a number $a$ is the number $a^{−1}$ such that $a ⋅ a^{−1} \,mod\, m = 1$.
 You may notice that this is similar to the concept of a reciprocal of a number, but here we don't want a fraction; we want an integer, specifically an integer between $0$ and $m−1$ inclusive.

 There are **two** faster ways to calculate the inverse:
-1. The extended GCD algorithm
+1. Extended GCD algorithm
 2. Fermat's little theorem

 The extended GCD algorithm may be more versatile and sometimes faster, but Fermat's little theorem method is more popular, since it's almost free once you implement exponentiation, which we will cover here.